 A diesel engine draws in only air on the intake stroke.
 It compresses that air at a much higher ratio — often 14 to 23 times — and then injects diesel fuel into the chamber of super-compressed air.
 Unlike a gas engine, a diesel engine doesn't need a spark plug because the compression ratio is so high that the fuel ignites on its own.
 After the fuel ignites, there is a power stroke and an exhaust stroke similar to those in a gas engine.

 In a gasoline engine, self-ignition of the fuel is a problem — sometimes referred to as engine knock — that causes a loss of efficiency and power.
 In fact, premium fuel is required in gas-powered vehicles with higher compression ratios to avoid engine knock.

-Diesel engines are typically much more fuel-efficient than gas engines, even those with very high compression ratios.
+- Fuel efficiency: Diesel engines are typically much more fuel-efficient than gas engines, even those with very high compression ratios.
 Diesel fuel is also more energy-dense than gasoline, meaning more energy per gallon.
 As a result, it's not uncommon for a diesel-powered car to get 50 mpg or higher.

-Diesel engines need to be built more sturdily than gas engines to handle the extremely high compression forces of the diesel engine cycle.
+- Life expectancy: Diesel engines need to be built more sturdily than gas engines to handle the extremely high compression forces of the diesel engine cycle.
 This, combined with the fact that diesel fuel is a natural lubricant, can result in astonishing engine longevity.
 Many diesel vehicles can achieve 200,000 miles before they need major repairs — double the mileage at which gas engines may start requiring more frequent work.

 Get more information about how to decide whether you should buy a diesel car.
-Alternatively, if you're looking for the most energy/fuel-efficient vehicles for city driving, you might consider a plug-in hybrid or electric vehicle.
+Alternatively, if you're looking for the most fuel-efficient vehicles for city driving, you might consider a plug-in hybrid or electric vehicle.
 Learn more about the differences between hybrid vs. electric cars.